-From an economic perspective, standardisation can be driven by the potential to capture scale, scope and network economies and to constrain abuses of market power without damaging efficiency and innovation.
-Standards also help to reduce uncertainty that limits both investment (e.g. in common infrastructures and general-purpose technologies) and innovation, by improving the chances that such investments, goods and services will rapidly become available to and used by, a critical mass of those on the network.
+From an economic perspective, standardisation can be driven by potential scale, scope and network economies and the desire to constrain abuses of market power without damaging efficiency and innovation.
+Standards also help to reduce uncertainty that limits investment (e.g. in common infrastructures and general-purpose technologies) and innovation by improving the chances that the resulting goods and services will rapidly become available to and used by a critical mass of those on the network.
 Beyond this, standards have the effect of establishing and clarifying market boundaries, potentially improving both performance and regulation.